 But are you saying we’re all hypocrites?
 So we dare not cry out?
 Because surely I’ve had a self-righteous thought?

 But how could Peter and Paul, who certainly didn’t do everything right, rebuke the religious leaders the same as Jesus did?
 It could only be because they understood distinctions in progressions of sins.
 Here’s how it works out, practically:

-Do you find yourself attracted to and seduced by an evil thought?
+Do you find yourself attracted to and seduced by a thought that is dishonoring to God?
 Then repent on the spot, right then.
 Turn to Christ.
 I do this probably dozens of times a day.
-Jesus followers need to have their desires recalibrated constantly.
+Jesus followers need to have their desires constantly recalibrated.